-To save money for six months of living expenses you will have to first know how much you spend in a month.
+To save money for six months of your living expenses, you will have to first know how much you spend in a month.
 Multiply that amount by six.
 You can divide this amount by 12 or 24 to determine how much you need to set aside monthly as savings to hit your emergency fund goal.
 More importantly, automate the process of saving up for this fund.

 With the Cowrywise emergency plan, you can build up for emergencies.
 This provides you with the needed discipline to actually build up.
 Secondly, your funds are invested in secure vehicles like treasury bills and government bonds which have been adjudged to be the most secure forms of investment in the country.
 With that, your funds are not only secure, but they also earn you interest as they build up.

+Why delay?
 Get started today here.